Find out about what you need to do to subdivide your property.

 - A 'reserves contribution fee', which is between 5.5% and 7.5% of the value (provided by an independent valuer) of each additional allotment.
 The fee is capped at $10,000 per lot for residential subdivisions and $5,000 per lot for rural subdivisions.
 It's determined by taking into account the reserves available in the area, the amount of open space proposed within your development and the proposed vegetation protection as part of the subdivision

-- a development contribution fee - refer to our Development Contributions Policy link below
+- a development contribution fee

 - registered surveyors’ fees